systeminit/si/README.md

 ## How Can I Contribute?

 To start, we recommend reading the [Open Source](#open-source) and [Contributing](#contributing) sources below.
-They provide information on licensing, contributor rights, and more.
+They provide information on licensing, contributor rights and more.

 Afterwards, navigate to the [contributing guide](CONTRIBUTING.md) to get started.